greenbone/docs/src/22.4/kali/troubleshooting.md

 Error: target cluster 16/main already exists
 ```

-To complete the upgrade we must first stop and delete the `16/main` cluster.
+To complete the upgrade the `16/main` cluster must first be stopped and deleted.

 ```bash
 sudo pg_ctlcluster 16 main stop
 sudo pg_dropcluster 16 main
 ```

-Now we can upgrade the old cluster to a new one.
+Now upgrade the old cluster to a new one.
 The `pg_upgradecluster` command migrates databases from the old cluster to the new cluster.

 ```{code-block}
 :caption: The basic syntax of the pg_upgradecluster command.